StephenWidom/validatr/README.md

 ### successMessage: 'Thanks for contacting us!'
 Success message to be displayed

-### errorMessage: 'Please complete all required fields'
+### errorMessage: 'Please complete all required fields.'
 Error message displayed when form fails to validate

 [See it in action](http://stephenwidom.com/projects/validatr)